YingfanWang/PaCMAP/README.md

 After downloading the code, you may need to specify some of the paths in the script to make them fully functional.

 # Citation
-If you use PaCMAP in your publication, or you used the implementation in this repository, please cite our preprint here:
+If you use PaCMAP in your publication, or you used the implementation in this repository, please cite our paper using the following bibtex:

 ```
 @article{JMLR:v22:20-1061,